 By 2026, the online education market is projected to have ballooned by 110%, but this extends far beyond the regular old online degrees that have been advertised on television over the last decade.
-This is innovation: think interactive learning platforms, language training, apps, and functional skills development, spanning the gamut of higher education, hobby courses and corporate training.
+This is innovation: think interactive learning platforms, language training, driving theory test, apps, and functional skills development, spanning the gamut of higher education, hobby courses and corporate training.

 You need to reach virtual students where they are — online.
 Unfortunately, recent research has shown that as many as 49% of Google searches end without a single click.
 This figure is part of a downward trend, particularly as people increasingly search on mobile devices.
 SEO optimization can help combat this by bolstering organic growth and ensuring that those looking for your services actually find them.

+TREND 4.
 Getting a little less personal

 Personalization is no longer a trend in marketing for education — it’s a prerequisite.
 Think of it as a core course, rather than an elective.
 So, where are we seeing personalization?
 It’s in:

 ● Segmented email campaigns: Would you really want to send the same marketing messages to prospective, current and past students?
 Probably not.
 Some research shows that segmented campaigns increase email marketing revenue by as much as 760%.

 ● Custom website content: For example, a commuter student at a state university has different needs than an international student.
 So using customized web content or landing pages will allow you to target both the most meaningful messages.

 ● Dynamic social ads: This type of ad changes based on actions a user has previously taken elsewhere on the web.
 So, for example, if a user clicks on a course without enrolling, it could trigger an ad that promotes that specific course.